scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 ## Introduction

-Computational notebooks are the tools of choice for data scientists, combining live code, equations, prose, visualizations, and other media within a single environment [@Perez2007-im; @Kluyver2016-xa; @Granger2021-jb].
+Computational notebooks combine live code, equations, prose, visualizations, and other media within a single environment.
+The Jupyter project [@Kluyver2016-xa; @Granger2021-jb] has been instrumental the success of notebooks, which have become the tool of choice for interactive computing in data science, research, and education.
 Key to Jupyter's widespread adoption is its modular architecture and standardization of interacting components, which have fostered an extensive ecosystem of tools that reuse these elements.
 For example, the programs responsible for executing code written in notebooks, called **kernels**, can be implemented by following the Jupyter Messaging Protocol [@doc_jupmsgprotocol].
 This design allows users